 The seminal Ayurvedic text Charaka Samhita recommends that food should not be left for a long time after cooking and should be eaten when hot.
 Cold food is difficult to digest and assimilate.
 Debris and residue are also more in cold foods.

-Choosing The Right Foods For Your Body Type
+Choose The Right Foods For You Based On Your Body Type

 Different types of food are recommended for different body types.

 - Consume warm, cooked, and nourishing food.
 This is easily digested.